feifeibear/long-context-attention/README.md

 # attn_type could be FA, FA3, TORCH.
 longctx_attn = LongContextAttention(ring_impl_type="zigzag", attn_type=FlashAttentionImpl.FA)

-# if you use Ulysses, where no flash_attn is supported, you can use the following code.
+# if you use NPUs, where no flash_attn is supported, you can use the following code.
-# UlyssesAttention(sp_pg, attn_type=FlashAttentionImpl.TORCH)
+# LongContextAttention(ring_impl_type="zigzag", attn_type=FlashAttentionImpl.TORCH)

 # extract a local shard for the global Q, K, V.
 local_q = EXTRACT_FUNC_DICT["zigzag"](